 Moreover, the Dubai central authorities are now planning to compete with reputable fintech centers such as London, New York and Singapore.

 If you want to start a fintech business in the emirate or the DIFC, our Dubai company formation agents can explain the requirements to set up this type of venture.

-Dubai is currently one of the best places in the Middle East to establish a fintech company in for foreign investors.
+Dubai is currently one of the best places in the Middle East to establish a fintech company for foreign investors.
 Why?
-Because the Dubai Financial Services Authority (DFSA) has enabled a special license which is dedicated to the financial technology industry – the innovation testing license (ITL).
+Because the Dubai Financial Services Authority (DFSA) has enabled a special license that is dedicated to the financial technology industry – the innovation testing license (ITL).